AsusControlCenter/Software-Dispatch-Guide/README.md

     `Setup File` means the file you want to install on remote managed device.
     The file extension can be **.msi** 、**.msu** 、**.exe** 、**.zip** (if your install file contain required libs etc.)
 ---
 ### Step 2.
-Chose the correct Software Package deliver path
+Choose the correct Software Package deliver path
 Identify which software deliver path is match your software behavior.
 We will provide some example in each Path.